School Based Health Services

 School Based Clinics

-Prevention, intervention and emergency school-based health services are provided everyday to adolescents attending three Pinellas County’s schools: Boca Ciega High School, Gibbs High School and Northeast High School.
+Prevention, intervention and emergency school-based health services are provided everyday to adolescents attending four Pinellas County’s schools: Boca Ciega High School, Gibbs High School, Northeast High School and Pinellas Park High School (opening in January 2015).

 The high schools selected are based on several factors: 1) a high percentage of free or reduced lunches 2) high numbers of youth with significant discipline issues and histories of risky behaviors; and 3) high incidences of chronic health problems.